 Pricing: Custom pricing - contact sales for a quote.
 Pricing reportedly scales based on functionality and user count.
 No published plans or self-serve option.

 The caveat: A focused tool for mid-market teams that want to automate screening and scheduling through conversational AI.
-Its DEI-conscious approach is a differentiator.
-But like Paradox, it doesn't source candidates - you need a separate platform to feed your funnel.
+DEI-conscious design is a differentiator.
+Like Paradox, it doesn’t source candidates - you need a separate platform to feed your funnel.
 And the lack of published pricing makes budgeting difficult upfront.

-Pin handles sourcing, outreach, and scheduling in one automated workflow - start automating.
+Pin handles sourcing, outreach, and scheduling in one automated workflow.

 What Do 5 Specialized Recruitment Automation Tools Offer?